sijo-jose-accion/django-aws-template/README.md

 ## Elastic Beanstack Deployment

 Review all files under `server/.ebextensions`, and modify if needed.
 Note that many settings are commented out as they require your own AWS settings.
+For example, `03-loadbalancer.config` shows how you would configure your ACM based SSL certificate. `04_notifications.config` shows how you may want to confirgure the SNS notifications to use a preconfigured topic, rather than EB creating one for you. `02_ec2.config` shows how to configure EB to use a specifc IAM role or a specific security group.
+Also something you will want to do.

 For early development, the `create` command will ask *Elastic Beanstalk (EB)* to create and manage its own RDS Postgres database.
 This also means that when the *EB* environment is terminated, the database will be